-With summer comes many summer parties and opportunities to share those warm days with friends.
+With spring and summer come many more parties and opportunities to share those warm days with friends.
 Today I wanted to showcase an easy hostess gift that you could create to show your appreciation for those hosting your family at their next party.

 Paint-dipped anything is quite the trend this year and so are those vibrant shades of neon.
 It was with those color trends in mind that I created this easy paint-dipped spoon set that embraces those fun colors and I also have found a fun way to package it that any hostess would flip for.